Loading...

 Include Protein

-Engage in a short walk or light exercise after enjoying your drink to help your body use up some of the glucose.
+Go for a short walk or engage in light exercise after consuming your drink to help lower blood sugar levels naturally.

 healthspan-mbl